yvesago/WIoZ/README.md

 Performance can be improved in free space matching, or in spiral strategy to find free space.

-Font choice is still missing.
 Max and min font sizes can certainly be computed.

 Feel free to clone this project on GitHub.